 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-St. Mary of the Oaks (about 300 feet away, measured in a direct line); The Matz Farmstead (approx. half a mile away); Indian Lake Passage (approx. 0.7 miles away); Kerl School (approx. 4 miles away); Father Adalbert Inama -- St. Norbert House (approx. 5 miles away); In Memory of Rev. Adalbert Inama, O. Praem. (approx. 5.1 miles away); The Plain Good Building of Cross Plains (approx. 5.4 miles away); Haney's Tavern (approx. 5.8 miles away).
+Indian Lake (approx. 0.7 miles away); St. Mary of the Oaks (approx. ¾ mile away); The Matz Farmstead (approx. 0.8 miles away); Kerl School (approx. 3.7 miles away); Father Adalbert Inama -- St. Norbert House (approx. 4.7 miles away); In Memory of Rev. Adalbert Inama, O. Praem. (approx. 4.8 miles away); The Plain Good Building of Cross Plains (approx. 5.3 miles away); Old Halfway Prairie (approx. 5.3 miles away).
 Touch for a list and map of all markers in Marxville.

 More about this marker.
 This is apparently also marker no. 399 of the Wisconsin Historical Society.

 Also see . . .
 Dane County Historical Society (pdf).
 Society newsletter articles on the Blackhawk War and marker series, especially mentioning this marker.
 (Submitted on October 10, 2011, by William J. Toman of Green Lake, Wisconsin.)